 Abstract

 In the 7th JCT-VC meeting, method for signaling short-term and long-term reference picture was adopted.
 This document proposes some changes to the current syntax and semantics elements for signaling long-term reference pictures.
+The proposed changes are:

+Replace syntax element ‘delta_poc_lsb_lt_minus1 [i]’ with ‘delta_poc_lsb_lt [i]’ to enable handling of two long-term reference pictures with the same delta POC LSB relative to current slice

+Allow skip signaling delta POC LSB of long-term reference pictures without removing it from decoded picture buffer.

-It is suggested that the proposed changes does not change the main concept of signaling, it may improve signaling efficiency.
+It is suggested that the proposed changes may improve signaling efficiency without changing the main concept of current signaling approach.

 Introduction